The Crassula muscosa [pronounced KRASS-oo-la muss-KOH-suh] the watch chain succulent plant is native to South Africa and Namibia.

 Light and Temperature

-Like most types of succulents, the zipper plant enjoys the sunlight.
+Like most types of succulents, the Watch Chain Crassula muscosa enjoys full sun.
 However, it is still able to flourish in darker areas if it is kept in a cool room.

 It is hardy to around 20° degrees Fahrenheit but it doesn’t bode well when it’s cold and wet at the same time.

-On the other hand, it should not be kept at temperatures higher than 60 degrees Fahrenheit.
+On the other hand, then muscosa watch chain should not be kept at temperatures higher than 60° degrees Fahrenheit.

-Crassula watch chain plants are good at tolerating droughts but they thrive best when they are watered regularly during the summer and about once a week, or even less, in winter.
+The Crassula muscosa Watch Chain is good at tolerating droughts but they thrive best when they are watered regularly during the summer and about once a week, or even less, in winter.
 However, like with all succulents, you should be careful not to overwater them or the roots will rot.

 These plants should be fed monthly during the summer with a controlled release fertilizer.
 They can be fed weekly as well, with a weak liquid solution.